Sarah Charlesworth: Work

 In her "Objects of Desire" series (1983–1988), Cibachrome prints of appropriated images – typically a cutout picture of a single object, including a gold bowl and a statue of a Buddha – are photographed against bright, laminated monochrome backgrounds that match their lacquered frames.

 In the series Renaissance Paintings and Renaissance Drawings (both 1991), Charlesworth combined imagery from disparate Italian Renaissance paintings and drawings to make new, often ironic paintings and drawings.

 Charlesworth began to photograph actual objects only in the early 1990s.
 Her series The Academy of Secrets is Charlesworth's attempt to convey her emotions through using abstracted images of objects that have symbolic associations.
 She illustrated how the way light falls on objects affects our perceptions of them as the subject of her own 2012 solo exhibition Available Light.

 Charlesworth held various teaching positions at New York University, the School of Visual Arts, and Hartford University.
 Before her death she taught Master Critique in the MFA Photography, Video and Related Media Program and The School of Visual Arts.
 A major influence on a new generation of artists, including Sara VanDerBeek and Liz Deschenes, she was appointed to the faculty of Princeton University in 2012.

 Charlesworth's work is included in the collections of museums around the world, which in 2012 included the Art Institute of Chicago acquiring the complete series (14 photographs) of her over-lifesize series Stills (1980), and the Museum of Modern Art acquired her 27-photo piece Movie-Television-News-History (1979).

 Death

 Charlesworth had two children with her former husband, filmmaker Amos Poe.
 Charlesworth died of a brain aneurysm on June 25, 2013, at the age of 66.
 She lived and worked both in New York City and in Falls Village, Connecticut, at the time of her death.

 Exhibitions

-Charlesworth's work was the subject of more than 40 solo exhibitions at venues including the Centre d'art contemporain, Geneva (1977), the Queens Museum of Art, New York (1992), and the Art Institute of Chicago (2014).
+Charlesworth's work was the subject of more than 40 solo exhibitions at venues including the Centre d'art contemporain, Geneva (1977), the Queens Museum of Art, New York (1992), the National Museum of Women in the Arts, Washington, D.C.
+(1998), and the Art Institute of Chicago (2014).
 A 1998 survey organized by SITE Santa Fe in Santa Fe, New Mexico, toured to four additional museums.
 Her work was included in the Whitney Biennial (1985) and the Venice Biennale (1986).
 In 1995, she cocurated Somatogenies at New York's Artists Space with fellow artists Cindy Sherman and Laurie Simmons.